alim-zaib/minecraft_gpt_assistant_mod/README.md

 This third-year project integrates OpenAI's GPT models into Minecraft to create a helpful assistant that can answer player questions and offer insights while playing the game.
 Designed as a testbed, it explores the potential of AI to enhance interactive gaming environments.
 This mod allows for the evaluation and comparison of responses from different GPT models, offering insights into AI's utility in real-time strategy and decision-making within video games.

 ## Features
-- **Vision-Based Queries**: Analysing screenshots within the game to offer details about the surroundings recognise objects and give suggestions based on visual information.
+- **Vision-Based Queries**: Analysing screenshots within the game to offer details about the surroundings, recognise objects and give suggestions based on visual information.
-- **Textual Support**: Using GPT models to address questions regarding game mechanics crafting recipes strategic tips and general knowledge about Minecraft.
+- **Textual Support**: Using GPT models to address questions regarding game mechanics, crafting recipes, strategic tips, and general knowledge about Minecraft.
-- **Inventory Analysis**: Converting the players inventory into text for inquiries providing advice on item usage organisation and crafting possibilities.
+- **Inventory Analysis**: Converting the player's inventory into text for inquiries, providing advice on item usage, organisation, and crafting possibilities.
-- **General Minecraft Queries**: Using the GPT model to respond to questions about Minecraft without requiring specific context assisting players in gaining deeper insights and guidance.
+- **General Minecraft Queries**: Using the GPT model to respond to questions about Minecraft without requiring specific context, assisting players in gaining deeper insights and guidance.
-- **Interactive Engagement**: Interacting with the game environment in time by proposing solutions, clues and entertainment elements that add uniqueness and enriched perspectives powered by AI during each gameplay session.
+- **Interactive Engagement**: Interacting with the game environment in real-time by proposing solutions, clues and entertainment elements that add uniqueness and enriched perspectives powered by AI during each gameplay session.

 ## Usage
 - `/askvision [query]`: For visual inquiries about your surroundings or seeking suggestions based on screenshots.